Ratakor/dotfiles/README.md

 - Mail client: [Claws Mail](https://www.claws-mail.org)
 - [Wallpapers](https://git.ratakor.com/wallpapers.git/)

-See [packages](.local/share/packages) for a list and small description of other programs I use.
+See [packages](.local/share/packages) for a list and a small description of other programs I use.

 ## TODO
-- update man page and README of dmenu and st
-- replace dunst with [herbe](https://github.com/dudik/herbe) (actions looks cool)
+- make dwmblocks' blocks activation with a config file
 - config or patch mtm to be usable
-- make dwmblocks' blocks activation with a config file

 ## LICENSE
 Copyright © 2023 Ratakor <ratakor@disroot.org>